HunterGhost27/Stats-Configurator/Documentation/Extensive-Documentation.md

 ## Osiris Data

 The [***script-extender***](https://github.com/Norbyte/ositools) _reads from_ and _writes_ files to the `Osiris Data` folder.
-All **config-files** and/or **exported data** for this mod will always be located in this folder.
+All **config-files** and/or **exported data** for this mod will always be in this location.
 By default, the `Osiris Data` folder is in your game-document directory, i.e. something like `..\Documents\Larian Studios\Divinity Original Sin 2 Definitive Edition\`.
 This is also where your `PlayerProfiles` and `Mods` folders are located.

->**NOTE:** Throughout this document, `Osiris Data` will refer to the `..\Documents\Larian Studios\Divinity Original Sin 2 Definitive Edition\Osiris Data\` directory.
+**NOTE:** Throughout this document, `Osiris Data` will refer to the `..\Documents\Larian Studios\Divinity Original Sin 2 Definitive Edition\Osiris Data\` directory.

 ## Stats-Configurator

 ### Stats-Configurator Items

 The _"Stats-Configurator"_ item is granted to the player (host-character) automatically as soon as they load into a game after activating this mod.
 The item is used to activate the _mod-menu dialog_.
-The mod-menu allows you access most of the functionality of this mod; like [loading and sharing configurations](#Applying-Configurations) or toggling certain [settings](#Settings).
-This is how most people will interact with the mod.
+The mod-menu allows you access most of the functionality of this mod; like [loading and sharing configurations](#Applying-Configurations) or changing [settings](#Settings) etc. This is how most people will interact with the mod.
 All of these functions can also be called directly using the [console-commands](#Console-Commands).

 Since most of these functions require the `server` context, only the **host-character** is allowed to interact with the item.
-Any attempts to use the item will redirect the dialog to the host-character.
+Any attempts, by the clients, to use the item will redirect the dialog to the host-character.

 Along with the titular item, the player is also provided with an in-game **changelog** whenever the mod updates.
 This is only meant to notify the player about significant changes and will not record every minor detail.
-It is **not** a substitute for the proper Changelogs.
+It is **not** a substitute for the proper [Changelogs](../CHANGELOG.md).
 Players can safely discard this item if they wish, as it serves no other purpose.
 They can get another copy from the mod-menu should they need it again.

 ### Applying Configurations

-Users create their configs in a `json` file separate from the ConfigData file.
+Users create their configs in a `json` file (separate from the ConfigData file).
 This file's configs can be loaded-in at any time by the host-character using the mod-menu's `Load Configuration` option.
-Users can safely test their configs before they rebuild their ConfigData file.
+Users can safely test their configs before they rebuild their **ConfigData** file.
 Some stat-edits (like skills) are applied instantaneously and some (like characters) will require a save-and-reload cycle, but for the most part, you can load these configurations dynamically without ever exiting the game.
 These configurations are **not** saved persistently by _default_ (this can be changed in the [settings](#Custom-Settings)); meaning, they'll be lost after the session closes.
 Stat-overrides can be made persistent by rebuilding the ConfigData file after loading a configuration (recommended) or loading the configuration when `SyncStatPersistence` is enabled.

 Stat-modifications from this file are loaded in the `server` context and are automatically synchronized to the clients afterwards.
 Clients connecting after this process may not have their stat synchronized to the server - you must reload the configuration if that is the case.
 You can also manually synchronize stats by using [console-commands](#Console-Commands).
+Edited stats remain in memory till the game is closed, allowing you to synchronize all of them at will.

 Applying configurations this way is great for **prototyping** or making **temporary changes**.
-But otherwise, instead of re-applying configurations every session or making irreversible changes to your save-file (using `SyncStatPersistence`), you should export the configs to ConfigData.
+But otherwise, instead of re-applying configurations every session or making irreversible changes to your save-file (using `SyncStatPersistence`), you should export the configs to **ConfigData**.
 This will allow the StatsLoader(Read more below) to apply those edits automatically when the game loads.

 ### StatsLoader